jesusprubio/bluebox/README.md

 });
 ```

-### Framework
+#### Framework
-You can also add your own features to the pentesting environment following this tips:
+You can add your own features to the pentesting environment following this tips:
 - Add a new module inside `bin/lib/modules`.
 - Use the most similar one as boilerplate.
 - The methods included in the next section will help you.